-- Keep food chilled
+- Keep food chilled.

 - Keep food in the fridge until it’s needed.
 And if you’re short on fridge space, move wine and beer into buckets of ice, or somewhere cool like a cellar.

-- Don’t cook too quickly
+- Don’t cook too quickly.

 - Even if people are waiting to eat, don’t reduce cooking times.
 Better safe than fast.

-- Check food before serving
+- Check food is cooked before serving.

 - Don’t use a sauce or marinade for cooked food that’s had raw meat in it.

-- Make sure chicken, pork, burgers, sausages and kebabs are hot all the way through.
+- Make sure chicken, pork, burgers, sausages and kebabs are steaming hot all the way through.
 There should be no pink meat, and juices run clear.

 - Sometimes the best way is to cook meat indoors (in a pan, grill or oven), then finish it off on the barbecue for that chargrilled flavour.

 Apart from the threat of some unwelcome rain clouds, the other thing that can ruin your picnic is food poisoning, here are some picnic tips: